 After running the last couple events at Fleming College things operated much like clockwork.
 Experience helps in this department.
 For anyone that has seen the amount of planning and attention to detail that goes into the prep, we are good at what we do.
 Our teardown after PTBO Game Jam 03 was less than 30 minutes.

 A little over a week before the event I received a response indicating that key players had not been informed about the event.
-That was pretty disappointing news for all of us, and forced some questions to be asked about how we found ourselves in this position.
+That was pretty disappointing news for all of us and forced some questions to be asked about how we found ourselves in this position.
 It was around this point that the new Conference Services department stepped in to flex their muscles and show how the relationship should have worked since the start.
 Their involvement brought the interaction to a level I expected from past experiences.
-With that however came the realization that the insurance coverage we thought we had been in fact non-existent.
+With that, however, came the realization that the insurance coverage we thought we had been in fact non-existent.

 As an organizer, liability is something you should always be concerned about.
 You never know what will occur during an event.
 If someone gets hurt you want to make sure that you are covered regardless.
 Be aware that liability waivers are worthless.
 In order for them to be comprehensive they must describe in explicit detail, each possible scenario where injury may occur.
-The likelihood of being able to do that closes in on near impossible.
-They are effectively lip service to make everyone feel better on an administration level.
+The likelihood of being able to do that closes in on nearly impossible.
+They are effectively just lip service to make everyone feel better on an administration level.
 Holding a valid liability insurance certificate is what really matters.
 If, or when, someone gets hurt and a need arises for them pursue a claim, you unequivocally want to make sure you have something to cover that claim so that you don’t lose your house.

 Being told that I was actually exposed for the last two events was beyond disappointing.